 Does Black Seed Oil Work Too?

-It's possible but, but we'd need clinical proof to know for sure.
+It's possible, but we'd need clinical proof to know for sure.
 This study looked at black seed powder.
-It did not involved the oil of black seeds.
+It did not involve the oil of black seeds.
 Both the oil and powder do contain an antioxidant compound called thyimoquinone (TQ).

 The researchers speculated thyimoquinone may have played a role in the results they saw.
 For what it's worth, I think it's more complicated than this.

 Black seeds are becoming very popular.
-I have seen the the powder, seeds and oil in local health food stores.
+I have seen the powder, seeds, and oil in local health food stores.

 Can Black Seeds Reverse Hypothyroidism?